Auzzy/pyinq/docs/src/source/bettertests.rst

         def test2():
                 assert_true(True)

 When "suite1" is executed, both test1 and test2 will be executed. *This includes any relevant test fixtures*.
-So in the preceding example, :func:`Class1.setup` will be run before :func:`Class1.test1`, and :func:`setup` will be run before :func:`test2`.
+In the above, :func:`Class1.setup` will be run before :func:`Class1.test1`, and :func:`setup` will be run before :func:`test2`, although neither fixture is tagged as part of the suite.
 The same goes for test fixtures of any level.
 PyInq assumes that these test fixtures contain code necessary for the associates tests to run, so it wouldn't make sense to leave them out of the suite.

 Test Classes
 ^^^^^^^^^^^^